eduzavarce/virtual_pet/docs/use-cases/12-security-auditing.md

 - Automated security scanning is integrated into the CI/CD pipeline
 - Penetration testing is conducted regularly
 - Secure coding practices are followed throughout the codebase
-- Authentication and authorization mechanisms are thoroughly tested
+- Keycloak authentication and authorization mechanisms are thoroughly tested
+- User Service security is thoroughly tested
 - Data encryption is properly implemented and audited
 - API endpoints are protected against common attacks
 - Security logging and monitoring is in place